nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ALTER TABLE mytable SET (LOCK_ESCALATION=DISABLE)
 ```

-### Clustered Index

-SQL Server uses a clustered index to defined how data is organized physically on disk.
-Before Nuxeo 5.7, we didn't define a clustered index, so the primary key is used, however this primary key is a random UUID which means that data keeps getting reorganized on disk on practically every insert or delete.

-For Nuxeo 5.7 instances and above, we define a clustered index.
-For instances created before, you can run migration scripts to apply these index.
-For more information,  see [NXP-10934](https://jira.nuxeo.com/browse/NXP-10934), you can find the scripts in the attachments.

 ### Indexes Maintenance

 If the indexes are fragmented then the query response will be slow and the data storage will require more disk space.
 Microsoft recommends reorganizing an index with a fragmentation between 5% and 30%, and rebuilding an index with a fragmentation of more than 30%.
 Database administrators should always make sure that fragmentation of indexes is handled on time.